Git Stash and Diff Patches

 Diff Patches: Named, Reusable Change Sets

-Diff patches allow you to save changes as files, making them easy to name, reuse, and apply across branches or repositories.
+Diff patches allow changes to be saved as files, making them easy to name, reuse, and apply across branches or repositories.

 Save the current working changes into a reusable patch file: